carlo-monti/beat_catcher_2/README.md

 A portable beat-tracking system.

 ## About
-**Beat Catcher 2.0** is a beat-tracking device for synchronizing electronic systems (drum machines, sequencer, arpeggiator, ...) with a human performer playing an acoustic drum.
-Using one piezoelectric sensor on the Kick and another on the Snare, Beat Catcher 2.0 detects the tempo currently held by the musician and sends out a Midi Clock signal that keeps the electronic instrument in sync with it.
+**Beat Catcher** is a beat-tracking device for synchronizing electronic systems (drum machines, sequencer, arpeggiator, ...) with a human performer playing an acoustic drum.
+Using one piezoelectric sensor on the kick and another on the snare, Beat Catcher detects the tempo currently held by the musician and sends out a Midi Clock signal that keeps the electronic instrument in sync with it.

 ## The algorithm
 Beat Catcher 2.0 is an implementation of the B-Keeper beat-tracking algorithm (*Robertson, Andrew, and Mark D. Plumbley.
 “Synchronizing Sequencing Software to a Live Drummer.”
 Computer